ericKwon95/ericKwon95/README.md

 # **Hello, this is Eric Kwon!**

-😃 I'm an iOS Developer in South Korea!
+😃 I'm an iOS Developer from South Korea!

 <br>